Argentina, Uruguay and Paraguay plan 2030 World Cup bid

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-BUENOS AIRES: Argentina, Uruguay and Paraguay will form a joint bid to host the centenary World Cup in 2030, the presidents of the three countries confirmed on Wednesday.
+BUENOS AIRES, Argentina: Argentina, Uruguay and Paraguay will form a joint bid to host the centenary World Cup in 2030, the presidents of the three countries confirmed on Wednesday.

 Paraguayan President Horacio Cartes said in August that his country would join the shared bid by neighbours Argentina and Uruguay, which hosted and won the inaugural World Cup in 1930.